codefresh-io/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 toc: true
 ---

-If you have a cluster with Argo CD already installed, Codefresh provides an option to install a GitOps Runtime to co-exist with your Argo CD installation.
-This way you can extend your environments with Codefresh's GitOps capabilities without having to uninstall Argo CD, and with just a few configuration changes.
+If you have a cluster with Argo CD already installed, Codefresh provides an option to install the GitOps Runtime to co-exist with your Argo CD installation.
+Extend your environment with Codefresh's GitOps capabilities with a few simple configuration changes, and without the need to uninstall Argo CD.

-* **Explore Codefresh GitOps**
+* **Enhance CI/CD with Codefresh GitOps**
-  Add Codefresh's unique GitOps capabilities and features without having to uninstall or reconfigure existing Argo CD installations.
-Explore Codefresh GitOps and its advantages in the context of your current setup.
+  Dive into the world of Codefresh GitOps, exploring its capabilities and features without having to uninstall or reconfigure existing Argo CD installations.
 Read about our GitOps offering in [Codefresh for GitOps]({{site.baseurl}}/docs/getting-started/gitops-codefresh/).

 * **Gradual migration to GitOps applications**
-  Once you have worked with Codefresh GitOps, assess migration impacts and make informed decisions on migrating your Argo CD Applications to Codefresh GitOps.
+  After becoming familiar with Codefresh GitOps, make informed decisions when migrating your Argo CD Applications to Codefresh GitOps.

-  For a smooth shift from Argo CD Applications to Codefresh's GitOps applications, migrate them at your own pace and according to your requirements.
-Once migrated, view, track, and manage all aspects of the applications in Codefresh.
+  For a smooth transition from Argo CD Applications to Codefresh's GitOps applications, migrate Applications at your preferred pace.
+On successful migration, view, track, and manage all aspects of the applications in Codefresh.

-How do you work with Argo CD and Codefresh GitOps side-by-side?

-In three steps:
+Follow these steps to install the GitOps Runtime on a cluster with Argo CD:
 * Prepare the Argo CD cluster for GitOps installation
 * Install the GitOps Runtime via Helm
 * Migrate Argo CD applications to GitOps